 Eventually, if the business kept expanding, another wages clerk would need to be found, so the costs of operating the payroll team would increase.

-And if work patterns at the business changed – for example, if there were 200 people working 20-hour weeks rather than 100 people working 40-hour weeks – the work of the payroll team would increase further even though the productivity of the business had not changed.
+And if work patterns at the business changed – for example, if there were 200 people working 20-hour weeks rather than 100 people working 40-hour weeks – the work of the payroll team would increase further even though workplace productivity wouldn't have changed.

 Today, finance software means the payroll team can hit a button and everyone’s wage slips and payments are generated automatically.
 It doesn’t matter if there are 10 or 100 employees – the work for the finance team remains the same.

 The same principle can be used across all your finance operations.
 Customer accounts, stock inventory, budget forecasts, ordering, payments to suppliers, employee expenses, pension contributions, employee share schemes, tax bills… all the things you do on a day-to-day basis can be automated as long as you have the right technology.

 And this means that even if the number of transactions you are required to do increases significantly, your workload doesn’t have to.
 You won’t be bogged down with piles of transactional work that needs to be carried out manually.

 How can Cloud software improve your scalability?

 You can improve your business by implementing the right Cloud-based system for the finance function.
 In the long run, this will ensure that you and your finance team will be well-positioned to support the growth of the business on a larger scale.